ubcbraincircuits/whitepaper/source/jupyterhub/index.rst

 .. note::
    To use the JupyterHub, you must 1) be affiliated with the cluster and 2) have an account on Alder.
 To obtain an account on Alder, you must be sponsored by your PI and you must send an account request to support@arc.ubc.ca

-   To install packages, contact `Jeffrey LeDue <mailto:jledue\@mail.ubc.ca>`_ with your requirements
+   To install packages, contact `Jeffrey LeDue <mailto:jledue\@mail.ubc.ca>`_ with your requirements.

 Resource Allocation
 -------------------
-Currently when users log in to a notebook session, they are allocated resources (4 CPUs and 16 GB RAM).
+Currently, when users log in to a notebook session, they are allocated the following resources: 4 CPUs and 16 GB RAM.

 Future Directions for Resource Allocation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~